Myth Takes

 Myth Takes is the third album by !!!.
 The album was released on March 5, 2007.
 It was recorded in Nashville, Tennessee, United States, and features drummer Jerry Fuchs.
 Early limited edition copies of the CD version of the album came with a second disc containing three remixes.

 The first single was "Heart of Hearts", which was released as a free download and a limited vinyl picture disc on February 19, 2007.
 A video has been made for "Must Be the Moon" by Ben Dickinson.
 "Must Be the Moon" was released as a single on May 14, 2007 (June 5, 2007 in North America).
 It is only available as a digital download and 12" vinyl.

 The song "All My Heroes Are Weirdos" is available in the video games Tony Hawk's Proving Ground and FIFA 08.
 "Yadnus" would be heard in an episode of The Blacklist and in video game The Crew 2.
 In addition, the Still Going to the Roadhouse mix of "Yadnus" appears on the Radio Broker radio station in Grand Theft Auto IV.
 The album art was created by artist Kevin Hooyman, a friend of the band.
-The song "Must Be the Moon" was featured in a 2010 Cartoon Network bumper and a trailer for the eight season of Rick and Morty.
+The song "Must Be the Moon" was featured in a 2010 Cartoon Network bumper and a trailer for the eighth season of Rick and Morty.

 A poster advertising this album is prominently featured on the wall of the basement office that forms the setting of the British sitcom The IT Crowd.